 What do I need to know about genetic testing?

 Tell your healthcare provider about genetic disorders, developmental delays, or other disabilities.
 Include your family and your partner's family.
-Also tell your healthcare provider about any problems in past pregnancies.
+Also tell your provider about any problems in past pregnancies.
 Your provider may recommend that you see a healthcare professional called a genetic counselor.
 He or she will talk to you about how genes, birth defects, and other medical conditions are passed down.
 He or she can also tell you about your risk for passing a genetic disease in a future pregnancy.
 A screening test may include blood tests to check your DNA or your partner's DNA.
 Genetic tests are not always accurate or complete.
 Your baby may be born with a genetic disorder that did not show up in the tests.
 Talk to your healthcare provider about any concerns you have with genetic testing.

 How can I prepare for pregnancy if I have a medical condition?